dortania/OpenCore-Post-Install/misc/msr-lock.md

    path/to/ifrextract path/to/Setup.bin path/to/Setup.txt
    ```

-3. Open the text file and search for `CFG Lock, VarStoreInfo (VarOffset/VarName):` and note the offset right after it(ie: `0x5A4`)
+3. Open the text file and search for `CFG Lock, VarStoreInfo (VarOffset/VarName):` and note the offset right after it (ie: `0x5A4`)

 ![](../images/extras/msr-lock-md/cfg-find.png)

-1. Run the Modified GRUB Shell and write the following command where `0x5A4` is replaced with your value previously extracted:
+1. Run the Modified GRUB Shell and write the following command where `0x5A4` is replaced with the value you've previously extracted:

    ```
    setup_var 0x5A4